The Perfect Everest Base Camp Packing List [2022]

 My Everest Base Camp Packing List Budget

-I arrived in Kathmandu with hiking boots only!
-My first 2 days were spent walking the streets of Thamel where I bought all the equipment and trekking gear, I needed for two weeks on the mountain.
+I spent my first 2 days walking the streets of Thamel, where I bought all the equipment and trekking gear I needed for two weeks on the mountain.

-I had no issues with the quality of my gear and I still wear a lot of it today.
+I had no issues with the quality of my gear, and I still wear a lot of it today.

-Top Tip: The only thing we struggled to find in Kathmandu were hiking boots for Gary.
+Top tip: The only thing we struggled to find in Kathmandu were hiking boots for Gary.
 While the stores did stock the items, they didn’t have big sizes.
 If you’re quite particular about what you need, then it may be a better idea to purchase it at home.

 Weight for EBC trek